KittenLord/summaries/rfc9110-HTTP-Semantics.md

 Trailer fields ought to be processed and stored separately from the header fields to avoid contradicting message semantics known at the time the header was complete.

 #### 6.5.1.
-Limitations on User of Trailers
+Limitations on Use of Trailers

-A trailer section is only possibly when supported by used HTTP version and enabled by explicit framing.
+A trailer section is only possible when supported by used HTTP version and enabled by explicit framing.

 A sender MUST NOT generate a trailer field unless the sender knows the corresponding header field name's definition parmits the field to be sent in trailers